beatrupp/brblog/content/posts/2025/2025-06_evolving_codebase/index.md

 author: beat
 ---

 Over the past years I have worked in many different code bases and have seen a lot of great solutions to problems.
-Along the way I also have extended my toolkit with some utilities to make the code better in places where it is not yet in its best form.
+Along the way I also have embraced and adapted some of those ideas to make the code better in places where it is not yet in its best form.

 In this blog post I want to present a few improvements that can be applied to any code base as you dig in.
 The changes are small but effective in making the code more readable and more robust in the long term.

-## The `Tidy First` approach
+## 🧹 The `Tidy First` approach

 When I start to work on a new feature or a bugfix I usually do a first round of "light" cleanup of the components I'm going to touch.
 These changes are low risk in a sense that you don't need stellar code coverage to be safe to execute them.
 Rather, you rely on the compiler to be your guard rail:

-- Check if I can make some methods and properties private (or internal), in order to reduce the publicly visible interface of the component and thus make the boundaries of the component more clear.
+- Check if I can make some methods and properties `private` (or `internal`), in order to reduce the publicly visible interface of the component and thus make the boundaries of the component more clear.
 A simple compile run will immediately tell you whether you are allowed to do the change.
-- Check if the import statements are still reflecting the actual usage in that component, removing those that are not needed.
+- Check if the `import` statements are still reflecting the actual usage in that component, removing those that are not needed.
 This is important for another trick I use, see below.
 Again, the compiler will help you.

-## Understanding and documenting
+## 💡 Understanding and documenting

 As part of understanding the existing code I write doc strings for all (or most) entities I encounter.
 This serves two purposes, first it forces me to really think through what a piece of code is doing and secondly, by explicitly writing it out I can figure out if for example a class is doing too many things and should be splitted up.
 Usually this is the case when a description takes the form of "This class does A and B and in some cases C".